rafi/workon-py/README.md

 Before, make sure you're using Python 3 and/or have `virtualenv` installed.

+On macOS, you can simply use brew: `brew install rafi/tap/workon-py`

-Change directory to installation location, for example `~/.local/bin`:
+Otherwise, change directory to installation location, for example `~/.local/bin`:

 ```bash
 $ cd ~/.local/bin